 You can also make your basecamp at Deschutes County Expo Center RV Park, 12 miles north, with 105 RV sites and 10 tent sites and full electrical and water hookups.

 For even more facilities, check out the Redmond/Central Oregon KOA, 15 miles north of the park, between Terrebonne and Madras.
 In addition to RV and tent sites, they offer cabins that sleep two to six people; online or phone reservations are recommended.
 The KOA site includes a heated outdoor pool, kid-friendly events, an off-leash dog park, bike rentals and more.

 For a quick lunch in Redmond, locals love the mole and tacos at Mi Cielo Restaurant.
 Find more dining options in Terrebonne, Redmond, Sisters and Bend here.
-For non-camping lodging, try the cabins at Crooked River Ranch, Eagle Crest Resort, Pronghorn Resort or other accommodations for every budget here.
-In the Old West town of Sisters, stay at the idyllic FivePine Lodge & Conference Center or The Suttle Lodge & Boathouse, and consider riding the Sisters to Smith Rock Scenic Bikeway, a 37-mile moderately difficult route with spectacular views of the high-desert terrain as an alternative to driving to Smith Rock.
+For non-camping lodging, try the cabins at Crooked River Ranch, Eagle Crest Resort, Juniper Preserve or other accommodations for every budget here.
+In the Old West town of Sisters, stay at the idyllic FivePine Lodge & Cabins or The Suttle Lodge & Boathouse, and consider riding the Sisters to Smith Rock Scenic Bikeway, a 37-mile moderately difficult route with spectacular views of the high-desert terrain as an alternative to driving to Smith Rock.

-Smith Rock is one of Oregon’s most popular and iconic destinations, and can see crowds even in the winter months.
+- Smith Rock can see crowds even in the winter months.
 For the best experience, carpool and plan your visit for mid-week.